Scanframe/sf-mod-app/README.md

 # Qt Concepts

-Concepts for proofing for me needed concepts using the Qt framework.
+C++ concepts for proofing for me needed concepts using the Qt framework.

+## General Building (Compiling/Linking)

+Use the `build.sh` to call the `cmake` command having the needed options.
+All projects are configured to drop the result into the **`./bin`** directory.

+Usage is `./build.sh <directory>`.<br>
+Where the directory is any with a CMakelists.txt project file in it.

 ## Concept 1: Shared Library Loading at Runtime